dtyutyunik/Castle-Crawler/readme.md

 Tuesday Goals
---Make functionality for movement of moveCharacter --make functionality for movement of skeletons
+--Make functionality for movement of moveCharacter--done --make functionality for movement of skeletons
---make functionality for placement of skeletons and walls --make functionality for limiting movement of character outside of border walls --make functionality for if time allocates
+--make functionality for placement of skeletons and walls--done --make functionality for limiting movement of character outside of border walls--done --make functionality for if time allocates
 --changing map and reloading all the stuff